 - 19.1.
 The academy can sanction children for misbehaviour outside of the academy premises to such an extent as is reasonable.
 Conduct outside the academy premises, including online conduct, that might result in a sanction includes misbehaviour: - when taking part in any academy-organised or academy-related activity - when travelling to or from the academy - when wearing academy uniform - when in some other way identifiable as a child at the school - that could have repercussions for the orderly and safe running of the academy - that poses a threat to another child - that could adversely affect the reputation of the academy - 19.2.
-The decision to sanction a child will be lawful if it is made on the academy premises or elsewhere at a time when the child is under the control or charge of a member of staff of the academy. - 19.3.
+The decision to sanction a child will be lawful if it is made on the academy premises or elsewhere at a time when the child is under the control or charge of a member of staff of the academy.

+- 19.3.
 When non-criminal poor behaviour and bullying occurs off the academy premises or online and is witnessed by a staff member or reported to the academy, the academy will: - gather information and evidence - take witness statements including from the alleged perpetrator - inform parents of the incident - inform any relevant services/agencies e.g. children's services, youth offending team - 19.4.
-In deciding whether to apply sanctions and the appropriate level of sanction, the Academy will take into consideration: - The severity of the misbehaviour/ breach of this policy - The extent to which the Academy's reputation has been affected - The affect that the behaviour has had or may have on other students or members of the Academy community - The extent to which the behaviour has implications for the orderly running of the Academy and its duty to uphold discipline; and - Whether the behaviour occurred when the student was identifiable as a students of the Academy
+Following confirmed misbehaviour outside of academy premises, the academy may impose the following sanctions: - The severity of the misbehaviour/ breach of this policy - The extent to which the Academy's reputation has been affected - The affect that the behaviour has had or may have on other students or members of the Academy community - The extent to which the behaviour has implications for the orderly running of the Academy and its duty to uphold discipline; and - Whether the behaviour occurred when the student was identifiable as a students of the Academy